civic-data/Checkbook/INSTALL.md

 2. Ensure you have the necessary dependencies installed.

-    On Ubuntu 12.04 Server, that looks like this:
+    On Ubuntu 12.04 Server, that looks like this (Debian GNU/Linux should be pretty similar):

         $ sudo apt-get update
         $ sudo apt-get install php5